caglorithm/deep_meme_clustering/README.md

 Usage
 =====
+Runs on python 3.6

+IF you don't know anything about programming and you have installed all the depencies, you can go into `pipeline.py` and change the `imagedir` directory to where your meme stash is and run the script on the terminal using the command `python pipeline.py` and hope for the best.

-Depends these python packages: `numpy, pickle, tqdm, imagehash, hashlib, PIL, keras, tensorflow`
+Depends these python packages: `numpy, scipy, sklean, pyplot, pickle, tqdm, imagehash, hashlib, PIL, keras, tensorflow`.
+I know that these are a lot but since this is in development, there are probably some dependencies I will get rid of along the way.

 Pipeline roughly does the following: